Voyage of the Brooklyn Saints: Consultation with Brigham Young

-In April 1847, Samuel Brannan set out to find Brigham Young on the trail coming west.
+In April 1847, Brannan set out to find Brigham Young on the trail coming west.
 He left San Francisco on April 4, stopping at New Hope.
 Only a dozen men remained on site at that time, but he got provisions and mules from them for his journey.
 It is possible that Isaac Goodwin joined him from there, although the identities of Brannan's companions are still uncertain.
 On April 26, Brannan left Sutter's Fort with Charles C. Smith with whom he later did business, probably Isaac Goodwin, and one other man.
 The men set out across the icy Sierras early in the season when snows measured 20 to 100 feet deep in places.
 Brannan was known for physical bravery.

-On June 30, the men found Brigham Young and an advance company crossing the Green River in Wyoming.
+On June 30, the men found Young and an advance company crossing the Green River in Wyoming.
 Brannan's arrival was a surprise and not very cordially received.
 Brannan's endorsement of the Kendall-Benson contract had to be explained.
-Still in quest of the final settlement location, Brigham Young and Sam Brannan entered the Valley of the Great Salt Lake together.
+Still in quest of the final settlement location, Young and Brannan entered the Valley of the Great Salt Lake together.
 The overland pioneers had exhausted their resources and could go no farther.
 Brigham Young's Pioneer Company would be hard pressed to survive until crops got in and became productive.

 Brannan had clearly been told that the church intended to settle in the Rockies, but he was invested in San Francisco as an alternative headquarters.
 There was some cause for misunderstanding in early messages, in part because "California" extended from Utah to the Pacific at that time.
 Brannan was frustrated that he was unable to convince Brigham Young to continue to the Pacific coast, rather than settling in the arid desert.

 On July 9, Brannan left for California, guiding Captain James Brown of the Mormon Battalion with an escort of 15-20 mounted men.
 Brown carried messages from Brigham Young to battalion veterans in California, telling them to remain there until the next season.
 There would be food shortages in the Salt Lake area.
 Brown had power of attorney to collect the pay of the Mormon Battalion's Sick Detachment and have them officially discharged from their year's service.
 Brown and Brannan had a harsh parting of the ways before reaching their destination.

 Also accompanying Brannan and the battalion men was John S. Fowler, who became Brannan's friend and partner.
 Fowler had put his wife, Jerusha, and four boys on the Brooklyn, then hurried to Nauvoo to travel with the First Ten of the Pioneer Company, escorting some of the Apostles west.
 He was anxious to reunite with his family as soon as possible.
 Nineteen months passed before the Fowlers were reunited.
 Fowler learned that two of his boys died on the voyage.
 When the Gold Rush started, Brannan partnered with Fowler to build the City Hotel in Sacramento, from which they derived a handsome annual income of about $30,000.